How to Stay Safe When Installing Railing

 Option 1: Temporary Parapet Railing

-First, let’s look at parapet rail.
+First, let’s look at parapet railing.
 Certain systems, such as temporary construction parapet clamp rails can be installed from an aerial lift.
 If you have a lift available to you, all you need to do is make sure your installers are trained in fall protection, properly don their harness and appropriate lanyard, and install from the basket.
 This means no time is spent on the roof and no time is spent unprotected, yet it’s an option that’s often overlooked in favor of installing from the rooftop.

-Option 2: Temporary Anchor Point
+Option 2: Roof Anchor Point

 Of course, installation isn’t always that simple (and sometimes there isn’t a lift available, let alone somebody trained to operate it).
 Many types of rail, especially more permanent types, will require workers to be on the roof, at the very edge.
 How can they be protected if there aren’t any existing anchor points?